 This writing-attentive seminar operates on twin tracks.
 Over the course of the semester, students will identify, research, write and revise a topic resulting in a 30-page paper.
 At the same time, weekly assignments will not only probe content but also focus on style.
 What constitutes a piece of evidence in a research project?
 How do writers make choices in the construction of sentences and paragraphs?

 Limited to 15 students.
-Fall semester.
-Professors Sitze and Dumm.2016-17: Offered in Fall 2016
+Omitted 2018-19.
+Professors Sitze and Dumm.2017-18: Not offered

 This course is an exploration of the connections between the experience of ordinary life and the judgments humans and citizens make concerning good and bad, and competing goods.
 We will use as the core text Stanley Cavell’s Cities of Words, which organizes themes concerning moral reasoning around a series of thinkers--Emerson, Aristotle, Plato, Rawls, Nietzsche, Locke, Mill and others--and couples each thinker with a movie from the classic age of American cinema.
 While we will be relying on Cavell’s study as a primary source, students will also be reading essays by the thinkers Cavell identifies.
 Each week we will discuss the reading in the first class exclusively, and then screen the film prior to the second class meeting, when we will broaden the discussion.

 Not open to first-year students.
-Omitted 2016-17.
-Professor Dumm.2016-17: Not offered
+Omitted 2018-19.
+Professor Dumm.2017-18: Not offered

 Other than war, punishment is the most dramatic manifestation of state power.
 Whom a society punishes and how it punishes are key political questions as well as indicators of its character and the character of the people in whose name it acts.
 This course will explore the connections between punishment and politics with particular reference to the contemporary American situation.
 We will consider the ways crime and punishment have been politicized in recent national elections as well as the racialization of punishment in the United States.
 We will ask whether we punish too much and too severely, or too little and too leniently.
 We will examine particular modalities of punishment, e.g., maximum security prisons, torture, the death penalty, and inquire about the character of those charged with imposing those punishments, e.g., prison guards, executioners, etc. Among the questions we will discuss are: Does punishment express our noblest aspirations for justice or our basest desires for vengeance?
 Can it ever be an adequate expression of, or response to, the pain of victims of crime?
 When is it appropriate to forgive rather than punish?
 We will consider these questions in the context of arguments about the right way to deal with juvenile offenders, drug offenders, sexual predators (“Megan’s Law”), rapists, and murderers.
 We will, in addition, discuss the meaning of punishment by examining its treatment in literature and popular culture.
 Readings may include selections from The Book of Job, Greek tragedy, Kafka, Nietzsche, Freud, George Herbert Mead, and contemporary treatments of punishment such as Foucault’s Discipline and Punish, Butterfield’s All God’s Children, Scarry’s Body in Pain, Garland’s Punishment in Modern Society, Hart’s Punishment and Reasonability, and Mailer’s Executioner’s Song.
 Films may include The Shawshank Redemption, Dead Man Walking, Mrs. Soffel, Minority Report, and One Flew Over the Cuckoo’s Nest.

 Limited to 15 students.
 Spring semester.
-Professor Sarat.2016-17: Offered in Spring 2017
+Professor Sarat.2017-18: Not offered

 The digital age shapes politics around the world, in democracies and dictatorships.
 New information and communication technologies (ICTs) influence political processes, state-society interactions, markets, and policy-making at all levels.
 They raise questions for research areas as diverse as sovereignty, elections and campaigns, democratization, protest, repression, war and security policy, terrorism and counterterrorism, trade, currency policy, international cooperation, immigration and diaspora politics, identity, and citizenship.